risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-json.md

 - If the output column is of type json or jsonb, the JSON value is just reproduced exactly.

-- If the output column is a composite (row) type, and the JSON value is a JSON object, the fields of the object are converted to columns of the output row type by recursive application of these rules.
+- If the output column is a struct (row) type, and the JSON value is a JSON object, the fields of the object are converted to columns of the output row type by recursive application of these rules.

 - Likewise, if the output column is an array type and the JSON value is a JSON array, the elements of the JSON array are converted to elements of the output array by recursive application of these rules.